 It is an exciting time to join Mission Neighborhood Centers, Inc. (MNC)!

-MNC is seeking on-call Substitute Teacher, this is a unique position that will primarily assist the teachers in providing quality, comprehensive child development services to preschool children and their families; and encouraging parental involvement in educational planning, goal setting and center activities.
+Under the supervision of the Site Supervisor / Master Teacher and in accordance with Head Start (HS) Federal Program Performance Standards, California Department of Education (CDE), California Department of Social Services (CDSS), Childcare Licensing Division (CLD), and Mission Neighborhood Center’s (MNC), the Substitute Teacher will primarily assist the teachers in providing quality, comprehensive child development services to preschool children and their families; and encouraging parental involvement in educational planning, goal setting and center activities.
 Promotes health, safety, nutrition, social, emotional, physical and cognitive development of preschool children enrolled in the program.

 Interacting with Children